It's Crowan Feast this Sunday.

-Not just the congregation at Crowan Church but the whole of the parish joined in the festivities.
+Not just the congregation at Crowan Church but the whole of the parish used to join in the festivities.

 ‘Until a late hour in certain parts of St Crewenna’s land, the vicinity resounded with singing and merriment,” reported the Cornishman in February 1913.